lkingsford/EmuBay/Rules.md

 8. Place additional cubes in the spaces marked on the action table.

-9. Split ₤20 (or ₤18 for 3 players) evenly between the players.
+9. Split ₤24 evenly between the players.

 # Game play